FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/_index.md

     "title": "Getting started",
     "linkTitle": "Getting started",
     "weight": "80"
 }This *Getting started* section provides a high level overview on how to create basic flows and check the flow status.
-For more information on using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, refer to the <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> User's Guide.
+For more information on using , refer to the User's Guide.

-Prior to beginning this section, you installed <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> and your <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>s, and checked that the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>s registration with <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> is complete.
+Prior to beginning this section, you installed and your {{< TransferCFT/componentshortname  >}}s, and checked that the {{< TransferCFT/componentshortname  >}}s registration with is complete.
 Next you can begin setting up your environment for business use.

 The following diagram shows the relationship between the activities related to creating a flow.
 For more information, click the corresponding links below the diagram.